balthisar/tidy/Balthisar Tidy Help Project/README.md

 _Middlemac_ builds on _Middleman_ to provide tools and configuration specific to building Apple help files targeting different application versions.

-The `.idea` folder is included in version control so that I can replicate my editor development across machines.
-If you are using a JetBrains IDE to open the project folder, then your editor will inherit my settings.
-Please make sure that your pull requests do not include anything from this file (please .gitignore it on your system).

 Build Configurations